pip-services/pip-services-docs/content/en/node/expressions/variants/variant.md

 #### asObject
-Gets variant value as object
+Gets a variant value as object.

 > `public` asObject(): any

 - **returns**: any - value as object.

-Sets variant value as object
+Sets a variant value as object

 > `public` asObject(value: any)